 Why is it important for nurses and other health professionals to recognize patient behavior consistent with certain mental disorders?

 Imagine that you are a nurse or other health professional in a busy hospital unit and there are fictitious patients who are admitted for care.

 Based on the information and resources provided, you will determine what mental illness the patient probably has, and work in groups (if possible) to plan appropriate interventions.

 Notice how behavior issues, anxiety, altered thought processes or mood disorders affect health care and discharge planning.

 Using scenarios of patients with behaviors similar to those of mental illnesses, you can become more aware of specific mental illnesses and their symptoms.

-After categorizing the patient’s behavior into what mental illness they seem to have, you will discuss how to individualize patient care.
+After deciding what mental illness they seem to have, you will discuss how to individualize patient care.

 Go to the Process page (see the link below) for specific directions for this Webquest.

 - To recognize at least 5 signs, symptoms, and behaviors of various mental illnesses

 - Summarize the added complexity of mental illness in planning nursing care